 The Cinnabar moth caterpillar frequently places a spotlight on Ragwort.

-Ragwort is the one of the five weeds covered by the Weeds Act 1959.
+Ragwort is the one of the five injurious weeds covered by the Weeds Act 1959.
 The Ragwort Control Act 2003 amends the Weeds Act 1959 and provides specifically for more effective management of ragwort.
 Ragwort is poisonous to horses (and other livestock), causing irreparable damage to the liver when eaten.
 The toxic effect builds up over time, so eating even small amounts could prove fatal.
 Mature ragwort plants have a very bitter taste, so most horses will wisely avoid them.
 However, younger plants and wilting plants can lose their bitter edge and become much more palatable to curious livestock.
 Many horses have been exposed to ragwort via contaminated hay.
 Humans may be at risk from ragwort poisoning through direct contact or the consumption of contaminated food.
 Research undertaken by the Government suggests that the risk to human health in the UK through the contamination of staple foods i.e. grain, milk, eggs and honey is likely to be insignificant.
 The responsibility to control ragwort rests with the occupier of the land, and farmers that have land rented under Agricultural Holding Act or Farm Business Tenancy agreements should enforce their lease provisions regarding the spread of this noxious weed.
 Farmers and landowners should seriously consider the implications of the spread of this weed and if they have concerns, contact their agrichemical consultants or environmental consultants for further advice.

 Ragwort Plant with Yellow flowers